pnp/blog/content/post/how-to-send-adaptive-cards-with-cli-microsoft-365.md

 use the examples that are provided in the [documentation of CLI Microsoft 365](https://pnp.github.io/cli-microsoft365/cmd/adaptivecard/adaptivecard-send/).
-I used the last one, \'Send custom card with card data\'.
+I used the last one, 'Send custom card with card data'.

 For everyone not very familiar writing and understanding code: We can make more sense of the snippet by copy/paste this into Visual Studio